 About me, Ben Gifford.

-I’m an experienced product designer with a strong history in the digital industry, working with companies like T-Mobile, Amazon, Microsoft, and Classmates.com.
+I’m an experienced product designer with a strong history in the digital industry, working with companies like T-Mobile, Amazon, Microsoft, and Classmates.com, serving millions of customers and adding hundreds-of-millions to the balance sheets.

 I’m known for my innovative, strategic, and collaborative design practice, and I’m particularly good at helping teams navigate ambiguous, complex spaces to find traction.